Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 For more suggestions of what to do there, just check out my best things to do in Nami Island page.
 This will guide you with the preparations as well as planning your budget in advance.

-Nami Island, Petite France, Garden of Morning Calm and Gangchon Rail Park
+The scenes of Nami Island, Petite France, Garden of Morning Calm and Gangchon Rail Park

 Explore Nami Island, Petite France, Garden of Morning Calm, and Gangchon Rail Park